lb-githubtest/lukasbahrle-ios/README.md

 Caching:

-- The token is stores in the keychain
+- The token is stored in the keychain
-- The artist, albums and image responses are cached using the build in URLCache
+- The artist, albums and image responses are cached using the built in URLCache